py-why/dowhy/docs/source/user_guide/modeling_gcm/customizing_model_assignment.rst

     def predict(self, X: np.ndarray) -> np.ndarray: ...

 This interface is very analogous to model interfaces in many machine learning libraries, such as `Scikit Learn <https://scikit-learn.org>`_.
-In fact the gcm package provides multiple adapter classes to make libraries such as Scikit Learn interoperable.
+In fact, the gcm package provides multiple adapter classes to make libraries such as Scikit Learn interoperable.

 Now that we have associated a data-generating process to each node in the causal graph, let us